-Other stakeholders saw the decarbonisation of heat as an area with greater uncertainty - the different 2050 scenario forecasts reflect that uncertainty.
+Heat pumps: Our stakeholders saw the decarbonisation of heat as an area with greater uncertainty - the different 2050 scenario forecasts reflect that uncertainty.
 It was generally thought that there is no single way to decarbonise heat and there could be a combination of technologies coming into play; for example, heat pumps, district heating, bio-LPG and hydrogen.
 However, hydrogen was broadly thought not to be a mainstream option until the mid to late 2030s, with some stakeholders concerned about the uncertainty in pricing and availability in the short-term leading to the adoption of heat pumps and district heat.
 This is consistent with the assumptions used across the scenarios.
+Our stakeholders agreed that heat pump uptake will be slower in the earlier years, as it is not economical for early adaptors yet.

 Our stakeholders were in agreement that heat pump uptake is more likely to occur in new build properties and off-gas grid properties.
 This was because, for other property types, there were concerns about costs and the feasibility of retrofits given space availability.
 Even though there were mixed views regarding the extent of the retrofits, it was agreed that a degree of retrofits will be required.

 Stakeholders were concerned this year about the impact historically high energy prices will have on the short term adoption of heat pumps.
 However, stakeholder expectations that developers will start moving towards heat pumps in the short term have strengthened, due to the approaching introduction of the New Build Heat standard and expected ban on direct emissions heating systems from April 2024.
 Stakeholders had reservations about the viability of district heating schemes.

 The majority of our stakeholders considered there to be little scope for flexibility from heat pumps.
 This is primarily because customers will naturally want their heating on when they return home from work (the timing of which typically aligns with peak demand periods), and will be reluctant to compromise on heat comfort levels.
 It was agreed that hot water tank storage could enable some flexibility, but the associated cost and space requirements do not make this feasible for every household.
-We feel that our forecast range of heat pump flexibility (2-5% reduction of heat pump contribution to peak demand in the SPD Falling Short scenario to between 3-32% in the SPD Leading the Way scenario) reflects this feedback.
+We feel that our forecast range of heat pump flexibility (up to a 5% reduction of heat pump contribution to peak demand in the SPM Falling Short scenario and up to 32% in the SPM Leading the Way scenario) reflects this feedback.